PHT-EU/station-backend/README.md

 # PHT Station Backend

 This project contains the implementation of the station API, workers for training models, as well as the configuration for the station airflow instance and related workers.
-A FastAPI REST API for train and station management can be found in the `station` directory.
+A FastAPI REST API als well as a command line tool for train and station management can be found in the `station` directory.

 ## Setup development environment